 If you are involved in providing IoT (Internet of Things) connectivity services to your end customer, then you’re probably aware that your customers are expecting significant personalization when it comes to how your services are deployed.

 As competition heats up; customers are not willing to just write a cheque.
 They expect to pay on usage-based outcomes.

 We're here to outline some creative ways you can personalize your usage-based models while protecting your bottom line.

 Align Subscription Pricing to Usage

-Most of us are familiar with the concept of usage pricing.
+Most of us are familiar with the concept of usage-based pricing.

-Essentially with usage pricing a customer will pay an amount that is proportional to how much they use - this could be bytes of data, minutes or something else associated with their needs.
+Essentially with usage-based pricing, a customer will pay an amount that is proportional to how much they use - this could be bytes of data, minutes, or something else associated with their needs.

 What about subscription charges though?

 When a customer provisions their services, it could be months before they get used.
 This could be because they plan to use it for work or share it with someone else.
 Another scenario that is common, is a customer may provision a thousand services and, this-in turn, can ramp up their usage over a period of time.

 Should they be paying subscriptions for services that haven't been used?